 Another issue that is growing at rapid pace are bots.
-In combination with technologies like Natural Language Processing and A.I. (especially as they develop), bots may be capable of building their own communities and up-voting themselves.
+In combination with technologies like Natural Language Processing and A.I. (especially as they develop), bots may be capable of building their own communities and upvoting themselves.
 Just because a community is self-governing, it doesn’t mean their intentions are good – racist groups, terrorist organizations, drug cartels.
-Kim Jung Un for example would get up-voted by the exact population of North Korea.
-What makes this all possible is not requiring any personal data therefore being unable to verify community members or their contributions (prior to their registration on the platform).
+What makes this all possible is not requiring any personal data and therefore being unable to verify community members or their contributions (prior to their registration on the platform).

 Note: The Sapien team has stated that Sapien will make use of captchas to reduce the presence of bots on the platform.
 But there are many services that pay real humans for solving captchas, so there are still workarounds if an individual or group is keen enough.
 However, it is important to note that this is a problem that all social media and news platforms have to deal with.

 Adaptations will be made.
-They may require more expertise than is currently available but as the bot and AI infrastructure develop it will complicate the situation in the future without a mechanism to prevent (early on).
-People are employed to write fake reviews for restaurants as we see currently.
-There is no reason why they can’t comment on John McAfee For President, a Community of Pet Lovers, for 2 hours a week, then 3, 4, etc.
+They may require more expertise than is currently available, but as the bot and AI infrastructure develop, it will complicate the situation in the future without a mechanism for prevention.

 Answer me this: Would you have joined Facebook if you had to spend over an hour learning how TCP/IP and IPFS function?
 The answer for most of you is probably no. Meanwhile, Steemit’s white-paper for example may as well be in Latin because truth is that we live in an era of instant gratification, and any platform that forces users to actually read a lengthy and complex tutorial will have trouble being adopted by the average consumer (who happens to be the same person that presses “skip tutorial” and then spends the next few hours trying to figure out what the hell they are doing).
-Sapien makes their platform experience dead-easy that even my technology illiterate grandmother could probably understand, through intuition alone.
-Putting the problems pertaining to the pure democracy approach aside, Sapien could also be a platform that tackles the Net Neutrality issue head on, enabling for users to control their own data, and to enable seamless peer-to-peer (P2P) transactions.
+Sapien makes their platform experience dead-easy so even my technology illiterate grandmother could probably understand through intuition alone.
+Putting the problems pertaining to the pure democracy approach aside, Sapien could also be a platform that tackles the Net Neutrality issue head-on, allowing users to control their own data and to enable seamless peer-to-peer (P2P) transactions.